National Response Scenario Number One: Effects

 The detonation will cause many secondary hazards.
 The intense heat of a nuclear explosion would produce fires throughout the immediate blast zone.
 Damaged buildings, downed power and phone lines, broken gas lines and water mains, and weakened bridges and tunnels are hazardous conditions that will need to be assessed depending on the type of industries present.
 For example, chemical or petroleum production, industrial storage facilities, and manufacturing operations could cause significant releases of hazardous materials.
 Environmental considerations such as nearby bodies of water, prevailing winds and the general type of terrain have to be considered for an emergency response and evacuation.
 An explosion in a large city would result in an estimated 450,000 to 700,000 displaced persons flooding into nearby states.
 The country’s economic impact would be hundreds of billions of dollars with the estimated time of recovery being decades.
 Furthermore, the electronic magnetic pulse (EMP), a high-voltage spike that radiates out from the detonation site, can disrupt the communication networks and electronic equipment within a 3-mile range from a 10-kiloton ground blast.
 The electrical power grid is likely to be damaged by the destruction of substations, power production facilities and distribution installations.
 The grid damage may cause power outages over wide areas and over several states.
-These outages should be repaired within several days to a couple of weeks.
+These outages should be repaired within several days or weeks.
 Communication systems would suffer similar damage and will likely be repaired within similar time frames.
 There will likely be significant damage to general public support infrastructures.
 These systems include transportation such as air, water, rail, highway, power generation and distribution facilities and food and fuel distribution points.
 There will be safety concerns about the reliability of many structures like dams, levees, nuclear power plants, hazardous material storage facilities and still standing tall buildings all of which could become additional hazards.
 Structures may be damaged that are used to provide essential services such as hospitals, schools, police and fire departments.